Linkage and translation for tensor products of representations of simple algebraic groups and quantum groups: Introduction

 We can now state our linkage principle for tensor products, which asserts that the monoidal structure of $\Rep(\G)$ is compatible with the decomposition into linkage classes, when we consider $\Rep(\G)$ modulo the tensor ideal of singular $\G$-modules.
+Suppose for the rest of the introduction that $\ell \geq h$, the Coxeter number of $\G$ (so that $C_\mathrm{fund} \cap X$ is non-empty).

 \begin{TheoremAlph} Let $\lambda \in C_\mathrm{fund} \cap X$ and let $M$ and $N$ be $\G$-modules in the linkage classes of $0$ and $\lambda$, respectively.
 Then $(M \otimes N)_\mathrm{reg}$ belongs to the linkage class of $\lambda$. \end{TheoremAlph}